 If you wish to make a written report, you may use this form to do so.
-After completing this form, you should submit it to [person or office designated] at [contact information for designee or office] via [how the form can be submitted].
+After completing this form, you should submit it to the Human Resources/Benefit Administrator.
 If you are more comfortable reporting verbally or in another manner, you are welcome to do so.
 For information concerning alternate avenues of reporting, please refer to the Policy.